A Bridge Across the Pacific: A Philippine Native and U.S. Marine returns home

 |0

-This work, A Bridge Across the Pacific: A Philippine Native and U.S. Marine returns home [Image 2 of 2], by Sgt Shaina Jupiter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Bridge Across the Pacific: A Philippine Native and U.S. Marine returns home, by Sgt Shaina Jupiter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-A Bridge Across the Pacific: A Philippine Native and U.S. Marine returns home

 LEAVE A COMMENT